Algomorph/cvcalib/README.md

 ###News Update

 The master now the upstream development branch.
-Use tags checkout more stable versions.
+Use tags to get more stable versions.

 ###What the heck is *sync_based_on_audio.py*?